MARTIMM/HikingCompanion/README.md

 # Bugs
 * Keyboard of android tablet is shown in in uppercase.
 Each time the keyboard is set in lowercase it switches back to uppercase after typing a letter.
 Also numbers are not available.
-* Track information is not properly shown, must use utf8.
+* Done: Track information is not properly shown, must use utf8.

 # Changes
 ## Application changes